Titir250/90DaysOfDevOps/2023/day06/README.md

 2. Write an article about File Permissions based on your understanding from the notes.

+  File Permissions are applied in linux os for resctricting the access of a file to the specific group of users and there are 3 levels of access read,write and execute.
+We a can give these 3 permissions to owner, group and others.

 3. Read about ACL and try out the commands `getfacl` and `setfacl`

+   ACL means access control list.
+It is an evolved version of file permissionn this pkg needs to be installed separately as not provided out of the box(sudo apt install acl).
+Using this we can give permission for a specific file to a specific user or group.
+All the users in the same group does not necessarily have same permission attached.

+titir@Titir:~/scripts$ sudo setfacl -m u:bheem:rwx abc.sh

+titir@Titir:~/scripts$ getfacl abc.sh

+# file: abc.sh

+# owner: bheem

+# group: bheem

+user::r--

+user:bheem:rwx

+group::---

+mask::rwx

+other::---

 In case of any doubts, post it on [Discord Community](https://discord.gg/hs3Pmc5F)